 One of the many great things about the holiday season is our propensity to dip whatever we could get our grubby little paws on into chocolate.
 Like, literally, anything.
 Wanna impress your friends at the next holiday get together?
-Fry up some bacon and dip it into chocolate.
+Fry up some bacon and dip it in chocolate.
 And then dip that into sprinkles.
 When you arrive at the party, put it on the table between the chocolate dipped marshmallows and chocolate dipped pretzel rods.
-And then invite me to the party.
+Then please invite me to the party.
 Seriously, just give me a call.
 My phone number is 1-800-FAT-F#CK.

 1) Something Safe: Here we have some peanut butter.
 This was pretty good!
 The peanut butter masked some of the things I hated about the product, such as the product itself.
 6 out of 10.

 2) Something Sweet: Here we have a a homemade pumpkin cheesecake with salted caramel and a gingersnap cookie crust.
 Delicious, but the cracker did nothing but add another 40 calories to what I assume was about 500 to begin with.
 7 out of 10.